Problem Set 4 - Writing GIS Scripts

 Also, since the workspace environment variable has been set to the data folder, you should also be able to just specify the stream feature class file name in the buffer tool, not the full path.
 Make that edit to your script, but keep the output file hard-coded to go to the scratch folder just as in the previous script.

-:point_right: NOTE: When testing new scripts, it’s always wise to restart your interactive session or at least clear existing variables before running them.
+:point_right: NOTE: When testing new scripts, it’s always wise to restart your interactive session or clear existing variables before running them.

 1c.
 (5 pts.)
 Enabling user input